-Mrs. Sam Hutchinson, the former Mrs. eVrtie lSuinl ggg guests for the wedding.
+Mrs. Sam Hutchinson, the former Mrs. eVrtie lSuinl ggg also among the out of town guests for the wedding.

-There were a number of guests from Haskell and other places for the wedding, but they will be listed in the account of the wedding.
+There were a number of guests from Haskell and other places for the wedding, but they will be listed in the account of